leksautomate/EndlessCast/replit.md

 ## Overview

 EndlessCast is a web application that enables users to upload videos and stream them continuously (24/7) to multiple RTMP endpoints simultaneously.
 The platform supports major streaming services like YouTube Live, Facebook Live, Rumble, Odysee, and Twitter/X, as well as custom RTMP destinations.
-Users can manage a video library (up to 5GB storage), configure RTMP endpoints, and control streaming with real-time status monitoring.
+Users can manage a video library (up to 50GB storage with 4 videos max), configure RTMP endpoints, and control streaming with real-time status monitoring, email notifications, and CDN integration.

 ## User Preferences